storesafe/cordova-sqlite-storage/README.md

 ## General

 - Drop-in replacement for HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/): the only change should be to replace the static `window.openDatabase()` factory call with `window.sqlitePlugin.openDatabase()`, with parameters as documented below.
-(Some known deviations are documented in newer version branches.)
+Some known deviations are documented in TBD newer version branches.
+Reports of any additional deviations would be appreciated.
 - Single-page application design is recommended.
 - In case of a multi-page application the JavaScript used by each page must use `sqlitePlugin.openDatabase` to open the database access handle object before it can access the data.